Quick Guide to Build a Recommendation Engine in Python & R

 - Try leveraging the additional context information which we have

 - Explore more sophisticated algorithms like matrix factorization

-In the end, I would like to mention that along with GraphLab, you can also use some other open source python packages like Crab.
-Crab is till under development and supports only basic collaborative filtering techniques for now.
-But this is something to watch out for in future for sure!
+In the end, I would like to mention that along with GraphLab, you can also use some other open source python packages like the following:

 In this article, we traversed through the process of making a basic recommendation engine in Python using GrpahLab.
 We started by understanding the fundamentals of recommendations.
 Then we went on to load the MovieLens 100K data set for the purpose of experimentation.